HL7/VhDir/pages/_includes/intro.md

 ## Validated Healthcare Directory Local Use Cases

-For the purpose of elicitng the data needs for the Lalidated Data set a number of "local" use cases, with local actors, were documented.
-These local use cases includeg:
+For the purpose of eliciting the data requirements for the Validated Healthcare Directory a number of "local" use cases, with local actors, were documented.
+These local use cases included:

 #### A - Basic Information Exchange